IANDORA87/engineer3/README.md

 ### Reflection

- * This was assignment that I did in engineer 2 and I did once again.
+ * This was an assignment that I did in engineer 2 and I did once again.
 However, I want to make something fun and work on something in my class time in engineer so I work on this in my class time.
-This year the code was much differet.
+This year the code was much different.